-NORTH CAROLINA GENERAL ASSEMBLY LEGISLATIVE FISCAL NOTE

-BILL NUMBER: HB 1473 (Senate Finance Committee Substitute) Renewable Energy

-Manufacturer Credit

-SHORT TITLE: Renewable Energy Manufacturer Credit

-SPONSOR(S): Senate Finance Committee Substitute

-FISCAL IMPACT

-Yes (X) No () No Estimate Available ()

-FY 1999-00 FY 2000-01 FY 2001-02 FY 2002-03 FY 2003-04

-REVENUES

-GENERAL FUND

-Energy Mfr Credit No estimate available

-State Gross Receipts Tax Redistribution of tax proceeds among cities

-PRINCIPAL DEPARTMENT(S) &

-PROGRAM(S) AFFECTED: Department of Revenue

-EFFECTIVE DATE: Sections 1 and 2 (tax credit) of this act are effective for taxable years beginning on or after January 1, 2000.
-The remainder of this act is effective when it becomes law.
+NORTH CAROLINA GENERAL ASSEMBLY LEGISLATIVE FISCAL NOTE BILL NUMBER: HB 1473 (REVISED Senate Finance Committee Substitute) SHORT TITLE: Renewable Energy Manufacturer Credit SPONSOR(S): Senate Finance Committee Substitute FISCAL IMPACT Yes (X) No () No Estimate Available () FY 1999-00 FY 2000-01 FY 2001-02 FY 2002-03 FY 2003-04 REVENUES GENERAL FUND Energy Mfr.
+Credit State Gross Receipts Tax No estimate available Redistribution of tax proceeds among cities PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Revenue EFFECTIVE DATE: Sections 1 and 2 (tax credit) of this act are effective for taxable years beginning on or after January 1, 2000.
+The franchise tax distribution change becomes effective for distributions taking place on or after October 1, 2000.
 BILL SUMMARY:

-HB 1473 replaces the corporate tax credit for constructing a photovoltaic (PV) equipment facility with a corporate tax credit for constructing a renewable energy equipment facility.
+Renewable Energy Credits.
+Replaces the corporate tax credit for constructing a photovoltaic (PV) equipment facility with a corporate tax credit for constructing a renewable energy equipment facility.
 The tax credit is taken in five equal installments over five years.
 Unused tax credits have a 10 year carryforward.
 No taxpayer may receive more than one tax credit for this type of facility.
-The bill also corrects the distribution of the state gross receipts tax on utilities to the City of Denton.
+Franchise Tax Distribution.
+Makes a slight modification to the distribution of the State franchise tax on utility gross receipts that is shared with cities.
 BACKGROUND:

-Section 3 of the bill amends the laws having to do with the franchise tax on utility gross receipts that is collected by the State and shared with cities.
+Franchise Tax Distribution.
 Under the \$1.2 billion State budget fix in 1991, the State eliminated the future growth to cities of this shared revenue.
 When the 1993 General Assembly restored growth, effective beginning with 1995-96, it was decided that the State would "holdback" an amount equal to the growth of the distribution base from 1990-91 to 1994-95 as the contribution of each city to the State's budget problems.
 After growth was restored in 1995-96, it was discovered that some cities received less net distribution than in 1990-91, the last year prior to the "growth freeze".
-The reason for this anomaly is that for some reason the source of the 1990-91 to 1994-95 growth had disappeared.
+The reason had to do with the fact that in a handful of cities the source of the 1990-91 to 1994-95 growth had disappeared.
 A good example is the town of Denton in which an apparel manufacturing plant that had come on line during the freeze period had closed down.
 This meant that Denton was being penalized for a distribution holdback that came from a plant that was no longer part of the franchise tax base.
 The 1997 General Assembly modified the holdback to try to hold harmless 41 cities to approximately the 1990-91 distribution level.
 After the law was enacted the Town of Denton discovered that because the apparel manufacturing plant had not fully closed by 1995-96, the use of that year as the calculation base meant that the Town was still facing a substantial distribution loss, when compared to 1990-91.
 This bill adjusts the 1997 holdback fix by replacing the 1995-96 fiscal year with 1998-99 to calculate the hold harmless provision.
 ASSUMPTIONS AND METHODOLOGY: